Where to Buy Sweet Potato Balls in Singapore (2026 Guide)

 Pop-up food booths at shopping malls are another way to try sweet potato balls fresh.
 These booths typically run for one to two weeks and serve freshly prepared sweet potato balls.

-Ah Ma Kitchen runs pop-up booths at major Singapore malls.
+Ah Ma QQ Bowl runs pop-up booths at major Singapore malls.
 The current booth is at AMK Hub from 4 to 17 May 2026.
 No pre-order needed — walk up, buy, and enjoy on the spot.
 You can also purchase frozen boxes at the booth to bring home.

 Check our blog for upcoming booth announcements.